io-sea/hestia/examples/sample_copytool_app/README.md

 ```sh
 hestia server --config hestia.yaml
 ```
-Here we have configured two backends, the first is simple filesystem-based object store with two tiersand the second one is mock version of phobos.
+Here we have configured two backends, the first is simple filesystem-based object store with two tiers and the second one is mock version of phobos.

 # Run the script